 In January 2012, we conducted a contemporaneous valuation of our common stock as of December 31, 2011, using the market approach, specifically the recent transactions method, to determine our enterprise value.
 As we had recently completed our Series D preferred stock financing in an arms' length transaction with investors, we determined this to be the best evidence of our value.
 We utilized the option pricing method to solve for the equity value that was consistent with the price paid by the Series D preferred investors.
 The option pricing method treats common stock and preferred stock as call options on the enterprise's value, with exercise prices based on the liquidation preference of the preferred stock.
 The common stock has value only if the funds available for distribution to shareholders exceed the value of the liquidation preference at the time of a liquidity event (for example, merger or sale), assuming the enterprise has funds available to make a liquidation preference meaningful and collectible by the shareholders.
 The common stock is modeled as a call option that gives its owner the right but not the obligation to buy the underlying enterprise value at a predetermined exercise price.
 In the model, the exercise price is based on a comparison with the enterprise value rather than, as in the case of a "regular" call option, a comparison with a per-share stock price.
-Thus, common stock is considered to be a call option with a claim on the enterprise at an exercise price equal to the remaining value immediately after the preferred stock is liquidated.
+Thus, common stock is liquidated.
 Typically option-pricing models such as the Black-Scholes model or a form of a lattice model (e.g. binomial) would be used to price the call option.
-The option pricing method considers the various terms of the stockholder agreements-including the level of seniority among the securities, dividend policy, conversion ratios and cash allocations-upon liquidation date.
-In utilizing the recent transactions method, we utilized an option pricing method to estimate o
+The option pricing method considers the value of the stockholder agreements-including the level of seniority among the securities, dividend policy, conversion ratios and cash allocations- upon liquidation of the enterprise.
+In addition, the method implicitly considers the effect of the liquidation preference as of the value of the value of seniority among the securities, dividend policy, which was consistent with the price paid for the Series D preferred stock a